 Search allows you to find a view or a family quickly in the Project Browser.

-For example, you need to find views that contains plumbing in it’s name.
+For example, you need to find views that contain plumbing in its name.
 Type plumbing and click next.
 Click next until you find the view that you want.

 Search doesn’t filter the view name.
 It will highlight the view in the Project Browser.